 Kayaking is one of our favorite pastimes.
 Although we haven’t had many opportunities this winter we finally got a chance to go.
 We decided to go Kayaking Watson Lake near Prescott, Arizona and we’re so glad we did.
-It’s about an hour drive from Verde Valley Thousand Trails where we are staying but well worth the trip.
+It’s about an hour’s drive from Verde Valley Thousand Trails where we are staying but well worth the trip.

-There are many small reservoirs in the hills of central Arizona, but none quite as unusual and photogenic as Watson Lake.
-This bright blue lake and most of the shoreline and surrounding areas are formed with huge rounded granite boulders, some which are semi-submerged forming tiny islands and narrow passages.
+There are many small reservoirs in the hills of central Arizona, but none are quite as unusual and photogenic as Watson Lake.
+This bright blue lake and most of the shoreline and surrounding areas are formed with huge rounded granite boulders, some of which are semi-submerged forming tiny islands and narrow passages.

 Watson Lake is one of two reservoirs at the Granite Dells, in Prescott, Arizona.
 It was formed in the early 1900s when the Chino Valley Irrigation District built a dam on Granite Creek.

-Watson Lake is managed as a city park, complete with such park-like facilities as a playground, BBQ area, horseshoe pits, restrooms and a campground (summer only).
+Watson Lake is managed as a city park, complete with such park-like facilities as a playground, BBQ area, horseshoe pits, restrooms, and a campground (summer only).